wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 The Finality of a transaction is dependant on the blockchain properties.
 After a transaction is considered final, it can be assumed the state changes it caused won't be rolled back.

+## Gateway

+The [Gateway](./components/gateway.md) is Cosmos-SDK chain used by Wormhole to facilitate communication with the Cosmos ecosystem.

 ## Guardian

 A [Guardian](./components/guardian.md) is one of the 19 parties running validators in the Guardian Network that contributes to the VAA multisig.